DanteLore/dantelore/content/posts/stuff-i-made-in-2017.md

 The roof is OSB too, with 250+ wooden tiles made from pallet wood nailed on.&nbsp; I should have left bigger gaps between the tiles though, a few months on they have expanded in the rain and lifted in places.
 ## The Mood Bot
-I haven't done many software projects this year, but the Mood Bot is one I'm quite happy with.&nbsp; It's a Slack integration which tests a team's mood and draws some pretty graphs.&nbsp; You can read more about it [here](http://logicalgenetics.com/mood-bot-a-serverless-slack-integration/).
+I haven't done many software projects this year, but the Mood Bot is one I'm quite happy with.&nbsp; It's a Slack integration which tests a team's mood and draws some pretty graphs.&nbsp; You can read more about it <a href="http://logicalgenetics.com/mood-bot-a-serverless-slack-integration/">here</a>.

 [gallery size="medium" columns="2" ids="1319,1318"]
 ## The Coffee Table